 - b.
-Landscaping may include plant materials such as trees, shrubs, ground covers, grass, flowers, etc., but may also include other materials such as rocks, wetlands, stone walls, paving materials, planters, signage, and street furniture.
-Areas which may be required for location of landscaping shall include but are not necessarily limited to the following: - 1.
-Drainage facilities, such as retention/detention basins, or drainage swales; - 2.
-Entrance features; - 3.
-Open space areas; - 4.
-Proposed recreation facilities; - 5.
-Buffer areas; - 6.
-Lot areas which are disturbed during the construction process or where extensive grading removes a significant amount of natural vegetation; - 7.
-Areas subject to regrading or stabilization for soil erosion and sediment control purposes. - c.
-Landscape Plan: A landscape plan prepared by a registered landscape architect shall be submitted to the Commission when the Commission determines that (a) existing landscaping is not sufficient; (b) the site of the proposed subdivision or land development project has been or will be disturbed so as to require significant new vegetation; or (c) additional landscaping is necessary to protect, preserve, or enhance significant visual characteristics of the site.
+Landscaping may include plant materials such as trees, shrubs, ground covers, grass, flowers, etc., but may also include other materials such as rocks, wetlands, stone walls, paving materials, planters, signage and street furniture.
+Areas which may be required for location of landscaping shall include but are not necessarily limited to the following: - Drainage facilities, such as retention/detention basins, or drainage swales; - (2) Entrance features; - Open space areas; - (4) Proposed recreation facilities; - (5) Buffer areas: - (6) Lot areas which are disturbed during the construction process or where extensive grading removes a significant amount of natural vegetation: - (7) Areas subject to regrading or stabilization for soil erosion and sediment control purposes. - c.
+Landscape Plan A landscape plan prepared by a registered landscape architect shall be submitted to the Planning Commission when the Commission determines that (a) existing landscaping is not sufficient; (b) the site of the proposed subdivision has been or will be disturbed so as to require significant new vegetation; or (c) additional landscaping is necessary to protect, preserve, or enhance significant visual characteristics of the site.
 The plan shall identify existing and proposed treatments, proposed grading at two-foot contour intervals, and lighting specifications.
 The plan shall indicate the location of all proposed landscaping and shall include construction details as necessary.
 A planting schedule shall be included to indicate proposed planting by species, size at time of planting and maintenance requirements.
 Where existing plantings are to be retained, the plan shall indicate proposed methods of protecting them during construction.